I am really pleased to see that the Benhill Community Garden that I designed not so long ago has recently opened.

 I worked closely with London Wildlife Trust, the London Borough of Southwark Parks and Ecology department together with the local community to develop a design that maximised community interaction with wildlife and nature.
 The design aimed to maximise the space to incorporate as much habitat as possible together with good access points, natural play for children, seating and social areas and peaceful places for people and nature.

-I visited the garden this week and am delighted that it looks just as I hoped that it would.
+I visited the garden recently and I am delighted that it looks just as I hoped that it would.
 There is a small woodland area, meadow and a large and happily establishing pond habitat.
 The ornamental sensory beds are loaded up with plenty of nectar for bees and butterflies and log piles will keep invertebrates happy.
 The public seating and children’s natural play areas are well integrated into the garden, which should ensure that people and nature can happily coexist.
 It is essential now that the local community keep an eye out and discourage anti social behaviour in order for the garden to thrive and fulfill its potential to be of proper benefit to the community and wildlife.
 I am very much looking forward to watching the garden develop over time.